rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/monitoring-alerting-guides/enable-monitoring.md

 ## Rancher Performance Dashboard

-When monitoring is installed, you are given basic health metrics about the local Rancher server, such as CPU and memory data.
-To get advanced metrics for your local Rancher server, you must enable the Rancher Performance Dashboard for Grafana.
+When monitoring is installed on the upstream (local) cluster, you are given basic health metrics about the Rancher pods, such as CPU and memory data.
+To get advanced metrics for your local Rancher server, you must additionally enable the Rancher Performance Dashboard for Grafana.

 This dashboard provides access to the following advanced metrics: